jon-harper/clock-3/readme.md

 - The Clock Face project is [here](../clock-face), which revises the physical display and menu system for Klipper.
 - The Fusion 360 model is not published yet, but you can find the project's Python scripts [here](../Clock3Scripts)
 - This project is very much under active development, [**first printing on 12/21/2021**](/Media/Cropped/20211221_Hotend.jpg).
-- All renders and quite a few photos are stored in this repository, but you can also follow along visually with assembly and discussion on Instagram [@jonspaceharper](https://www.instagram.com/jonspaceharper/).
-- A heat set insert press (or a steady hand with a soldering iron) is strongly recommended.

-## Media

-Head to the [Media](/Media) folder for renders and photos of the prototype.
+- Head to the [Media](/Media) folder for renders and photos of the prototype.

 # Organization